context-labs-ai/UniversalAIMarket/README.md

 ## License
 This project is licensed under the GNU Affero General Public License v3.0 - see the LICENSE file for details.
+This license applies to all versions of this software.